openid/openid4vp_ble/main.md

 On the BLE layer, the Wallet reads the following characteristics from the Verifier:

-1. Request Size (00000004-5026-444A-9E0E-D6F2450F3A77): used to obtain the size of the presentation request
+1. Request Size (00000004-5026-444A-9E0E-D6F2450F3A77): used to obtain the size of the presentation request (calculation see below).
 2. Request (00000005-5026-444A-9E0E-D6F2450F3A77): used to obtain the actual JSON payload constituting the presentation request.

-[TLT: what JWT/JWS serialization do we use? compact or JSON?]
+The JSON payload is encoded using JWS Compact serialization.
+The request size is the number of bytes that will be sent over BLE, the size of(JWS) in bytes

 Note: All payload is encrypted on the BLE layer using the session key determined as defined above.